 Scatter

-A pie chart or donut chart can be used when breaking out a metric by a single dimension, especially when the number of possible breakouts is small, like users by gender.
+A pie chart or donut chart can be used when breaking out a metric by a single dimension, especially when the number of possible breakouts is small, like accounts by plan.

 Donut